 Mobile traffic grew globally by 69 percent in 2014.
 That increase is likely due to the 497 million mobile devices added in the same year around the world.
 By the year 2020, analysts predict 7 out of 10 people will be using a smartphone and accessing data via those smartphones.

 In fact, this past April, Google released a mobile-friendliness update to its ranking algorithm.
 This served as an ultimatum for webmasters: make your site more mobile-friendly or it could impact its search engine rankings.

 With statistics like these, it’s more important than ever that your clients’ websites be kept up-to-date and mobile-friendly.
 Unfortunately, your customers don’t always see things that way.
 Perhaps they are concerned about budgeting the money to pay for the upgrade, or maybe they like the site just the way it is.
 You may have to do a bit of convincing to make these clients see the value of a redesign.

 Here are a few different approaches to take when trying to break it to your client that it is time to redesign.
 If the value of having a mobile-friendly design doesn’t sway them, maybe another tactic, such as keeping up with their competitors, will.

 Before you approach your client with the need for a redesign, take a look at their competitors’ websites.
 What are those businesses offering that your client is not?
 Are their sites easier to navigate?
 Do they have better images?
 Do they do a better job with social media interaction?

 Make a list of the things on these sites you think you can implement as well or better than their competitors in a redesign.
+The best business phone service at the best prices.
 Stress that even a small thing, like finding a new audience on social media, can make a big impact.

 If your client is aware of these statistics, he won’t want his ranking to get hit in the same way.
 Some parts of how Google ranks your site are completely out of your control, but this is not one of those times.
 You are entirely in control of whether your site is responsive.